arangodb/docs/3.11/http/collection.md

 A collection consists of documents.
 It is uniquely identified by its [collection identifier](../appendix-glossary.html#collection-identifier).
 It also has a unique name that clients should use to identify and access it.
 Collections can be renamed.
-This will change the collection name, but not the collection identifier.
+This changes the collection name, but not the collection identifier.
 Collections have a type that is specified by the user when the collection is created.
-There are currently two types: document and edge.
-The default type is document.
+There are currently two types: `document` and `edge`.
+The default type is `document`.

 Collection Identifier
 ---------------------